verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 To access Grafana:

-- Get the hostname from the Grafana ingress.
+1. Get the host name from the Grafana ingress.
    ```
    $ kubectl get ingress vmi-system-grafana -n verrazzano-system